go-semantic-release/hooks-goreleaser/goreleaser/www/docs/customization/nfpm.md

         # should be set as `$NFPM_DEFAULT_APK_PASSPHRASE`
         key_file: '{{ .Env.GPG_KEY_PATH }}'

         # The name of the signing key.
 When verifying a package, the signature
         # is matched to the public key store in /etc/apk/keys/<key_name>.rsa.pub.
         # If unset, it defaults to the maintainer email address.
         key_name: origin
+    archlinux:
+      # Archlinux-specific scripts
+      scripts:
+        # The preupgrade script runs before pacman upgrades the package.
+        preupgrade: ./scripts/preupgrade.sh
+        # The postupgrade script runs after pacman upgrades the package.
+        postupgrade: ./scripts/postupgrade.sh

+      # The pkgbase can be used to explicitly specify the name to be used to refer
+      # to a group of packages.
+See: https://wiki.archlinux.org/title/PKGBUILD#pkgbase.
+      pkgbase: foo

+      # The packager refers to the organization packaging the software, not to be confused
+      # with the maintainer, which is the person who maintains the software.
+      packager: GoReleaser <staff@goreleaser.com>

 ```

 !!! tip
     Learn more about the [name template engine](/customization/templates/).

+!!! info
+    Fields marked with "overridable" can be overriden for any format.

+## A note about Termux

+Termux is the same format as `deb`, the differences are:
+- it uses a different `bindir` (prefixed with `/data/data/com.termux/files/`)
+- it uses slightly different architecture names than Debian